 Taking advantage of technology also means we free up unnecessary time spent on setting and assessing homework tasks, without sacrificing their quality.
 We’re then able to invest our efforts into the things that are most important: creating in-class experiences that inspire and support the students who need us.

-Use homework to help your students see that mathematics as more than just a subject.
-It’s a way of thinking and a powerful tool for understanding the world in which we live.
+Use homework to help your students see mathematics as more than just a subject.
+It’s a way of thinking and a powerful tool.